 A continuously rising standard of living would have been an alien concept to anyone living in Europe (or anywhere else) before 1500.
 People lived and worked much as their parents and grandparents had, and most of them produced food.
-In 1500 there were large parts of Europe — including England, France, Germany, Austria, Hungary and Poland — in which three-quarters of the population were agricultural workers.
+In 1500 there were large parts of Europe — including modern-day England, France, Germany, Austria, Hungary and Poland — in which three-quarters of the population were agricultural workers.
 Belgium and the Netherlands were the most urbanized parts of the continent, and yet even there, more than half of the population worked in agriculture.1 For the continent as a whole, two out of three people produced food, and one out of three people did everything else.

 Their world was a world without intensive growth.
 There was certainly accumulation of physical capital: draught animals, windmills and waterwheels increasingly replaced human labour.
 There was also significant technological progress.
 Clockwork and the flywheel both appeared before 1400, setting the stage for a machine age that would be a long time coming.
 But these things didn’t translate into an increased standard of living for the average person.

 Thomas Malthus sought to explain this long stasis in his Essay on the Principle of Population (1798).
 Malthus argued that population growth responds to good (or bad) times in a way that brings those good (or bad) times to an end, causing the standard of living of the great mass of people to fluctuate around the subsistence level.
 Gregory Clark has developed a simple model of this mechanism, and argues that it is a fairly accurate depiction of human existence during all but the last few hundred years.
 It might also describe some parts of the world today.